ethereum/remix-project/apps/remix-ide/meetings.md

 ## medium post policy

-Any post that relates to Ethereum could be put in the remix plublication.
+Any post that relates to Ethereum could be put in the remix publication.
-Although that is not mandatory and left up to the writter.
+Although that is not mandatory and left up to the writer.

 ## guided tour